2021 Virtual Tour

-This brick, Prairie-style home and its attached carriage house was built in 1924 by A.R.
+This brick, Prairie-style home and its attached carriage house were built in 1924 by A.R.
 Lazenby, Salisbury’s renowned house builder.

 Its first owner was Phillip N. Peacock, a wholesale grocer and Salisbury Postmaster (1928-1932).
 Walter McCanless purchased the home in 1945 for his daughter, Jane Fowler.
 It was the Fowler family home until Jane’s death in 2004.
 Frannie and Robert Taylor purchased the home in 2004, completed a five month restoration, and the house was on OctoberTour for the first time in 2007.
 The current owners purchased the home in 2012.